The Fall of the Roman Empire (film): Writing

-In April 1963, Mann explained to the Los Angeles Times that while the film was not a direct adaptation of Gibbon's volume series, the focus on a fifteen-year period from Marcus Aurelius' reign to Commodus' death was backed by historians as "the turning point in the history of the empire and by concentrating our story on it we can keep the same group of characters within the range of our drama."
+In April 1963, Mann explained to the Los Angeles Times that while the film was not a direct adaptation of Gibbon's volume series, the focus on a fifteen-year period from Marcus Aurelius's reign to Commodus's death was backed by historians as "the turning point in the history of the empire and by concentrating our story on it we can keep the same group of characters within the range of our drama."
 Having selected a focal point for the film, screenwriter Basilio Franchina was hired for his broad knowledge of the period while Ben Barzman would handle the actual writing of the script.
 Together, they subsequently wrote a 350-page film treatment.

 After this, Mann consulted with the screenwriters on further developing the characters, in which they wrote six drafts in total.
-The sixth draft would be developed throughout the shooting of the film.
+The sixth draft was developed during filming.
 Mann later explained, "The writing took us more than one year.
 We did not have artists in mind when we were writing; but we wanted characters with memorable scenes to attract artists of the calibre of Guinness to want to play them."

-As the script was being written, the Roman Forum was being constructed at Bronston's studio backlot although their script had made no mention of it.
+As the script was being written, the Roman Forum was constructed on Bronston's studio backlot although their script had made no mention of it.
 Under Yordan's supervision, the action was re-written for scenes they had not written for the Forum to occur there, which brought much dismay from Barzman.
 In January 1963, it was reported that historian Will Durant had written a prologue for the film.

 Casting

-It was envisioned that Heston would be cast as Livius, but he turned it down.
+It was envisioned that Heston was cast as Livius, but he turned it down.
 The part had also been offered to Kirk Douglas, who turned it down as well following an offer of $1.5 million.
 In 1971, he later said he regretted this "because with $1.5 million there are lots of things you can do that you want to."
-In May 1962, it was announced that Stephen Boyd, who played opposite to Heston in Ben-Hur (1959), would play the lead opposite Gina Lollobrigida as Lucilla.
+In May 1962, it was announced that Stephen Boyd, who had played opposite to Heston in Ben-Hur (1959), was cast as the lead opposite Gina Lollobrigida as Lucilla.
 In September 1962, it was announced that Sophia Loren had been cast as Lucilla, in which she was paid $1 million.

-In August 1962, it was reported that Alec Guinness had been cast as Marcus Aurelius, while Richard Harris, Albert Finney, John Gielgud, Terence Stamp were being considered for other roles.
+In August 1962, it was reported that Alec Guinness had been cast as Marcus Aurelius, while Richard Harris, Albert Finney, John Gielgud, and Terence Stamp were being considered for other roles.
 Later that same month, it was reported that Harris had been cast as Commodus.
 However, in January 1963, he was replaced by Christopher Plummer who had pulled out of The V.I.P.s (1963) to do so.
-Harris would later play the role of Marcus Aurelius in the similarly themed 2000 film Gladiator.
+Harris later portrayed the role of Marcus Aurelius in the similarly themed 2000 film Gladiator.
 By the time filming was set to begin, Anthony Quayle, Omar Sharif, John Ireland, and Mel Ferrer had been cast in supporting roles.